Menu

 An HMO is a type of health insurance plan that offers coverage for a wide range of medical services, including substance abuse treatment.
 HMOs typically require you to choose a primary care physician who is responsible for coordinating your care and referring you to specialists as needed.
 This can be beneficial for individuals seeking substance abuse treatment, as it ensures that you have a team of healthcare professionals working together to address your needs.

-HMOs typically have a network of healthcare providers that you can choose from, and you’ll typically pay lower out-of-pocket costs if you use a provider within this network.
+HMOs typically have a network of healthcare providers that you can choose from, and you’ll typically pay lower out-of-pocket costs if you use a provider within their network.
 It’s important to note, however, that HMOs generally do not cover care received outside of their network, so it’s important to choose a rehab center that is in-network with your specific HMO.

 There are several benefits to choosing a rehab center that takes HMOs for your substance abuse treatment needs.
 Some of these benefits include: